daijtt/blackrock-ai-dashboard/README.md

 ### 2. AI Proxy Construction

-Because no free official AI index is available, a custom composite AI proxy was constructed:
+Because no free official AI index is available, a custom composite AI proxy was constructed.

+NVDA was selected as a proxy for AI infrastructure and semiconductor exposure, while MSFT represents enterprise AI integration and cloud-based deployment.
+Together, they capture both hardware and software dimensions of AI-driven growth.

 ```
 AIₜ = w × r_NVDA,ₜ + (1 − w) × r_MSFT,ₜ